 Drag the Ideal Rotational Motion Sensor block to the model window.

 Open Foundation Library > Physical Signals > Functions.

 Drag the PS Product block and the PS Gain block to the model window.

 Connect the blocks as shown in the following illustration.
 To rotate a block, select it and press Ctrl+R.

-Double-click the Gain block to open its dialog box.
+Double-click the PS Gain block to open

-Enter Gain value of
+Gain parameter, enter the value of

 Run the simulation and assess motor performance with the new load.